Wild & Capable

 The hike will over the course of 4 days and 3 nights in the backcountry.

 Participants arrive to Hermosa on the evening of July 29, set up camp at the field station, and share dinner around the campfire.
-On the morning of July 30, we begin our first journey, a 7-mile trek into the Gila.
+On the morning of July 30, we begin our first journey, into the Gila.
 Along the way, we’ll practice backcountry skills, discuss the surrounding landscape and ecology, and settle into a gentle trail yoga session before ending the evening with stories under the stars.

 Upon returning to Hermosa, participants are welcome to camp one final night or begin the journey home.